St Luke's Church, Modbury

 Luke's Community Garden

-On November 12th this year Luke’s Community Garden was officially opened by Mayor Kevin Knight in front of a large crowd.
+On November 12th 2019 Luke’s Community Garden was officially opened by Mayor Kevin Knight in front of a large crowd.

 The opening marked a significant milestone for both the garden and our Mission Action Planning process.